New laws have been in force for a while now for motorcyclists and scooter riders, regarding a couple of important

 You also should have reflective stickers for your helmet in four places - one on the front, one at the back and one on each side.
-They must be fitted in a way that t does not hinder the opening/closing visor of your helmet.
-(Some helmets have them fitted as standard)
+They must be fitted in a way that doesn't hinder the opening/closing visor of your helmet.
+Some helmets have them fitted as standard.

 Stickers must have a minimum surface area of 18cm2.
-You can buy top quality stickers from us here.
-Motorcycle Helmet Stickers for France.
+You can buy top quality stickers from us here at Motorcycle Helmet Stickers for France.

 Also the new rules state that wearing gloves for motorcyclists will be a mandatory requirement, though I would guess that most serious riders would be wearing gloves these days without it being compulsory.

 If you want to purchase any/all the items you need see the requirements page here.

 See also this new Motorcycling legislation about riding in-between lanes of stationary traffic in France.
-People have always done it but it looks like they might finally make it legal.
+People have always done it, but it looks like they might have finally made it legal.